 settings, before you follow the next steps:

 8. NOW select Google Earth.
-Check the 'Always use the selected program to open this kind of file' option.
+Check the 'Always use this app' option.

 9. Click 'OK'.